Simple API Integration

 this.metrics.increment(`api.calls.success.${serviceName}`);

-this.metrics.histogram(`api.response_time.${serviceName}`, duration);
+this.metrics.histogram(`api.response_time.${serviceName}`, interval);

 // SLA monitoring